loh-tar/KatePlugin-IndexView/README.md

 official Kate version.

-### Last version is 0.8.4, May 2019
+### Last version is 0.8.5, Jun 2022

-  - CppParser: Group function definitions by class name
-  - CppParser: Fix recognition of functions with a reference as return type
-  - MarkdownParser: Fix false detection of e.g. headings in indented blocks
+  - Prepare for Qt6, Required Qt version is now 5.15
-  - Parser: Add view option to remove the cute icons
+  - Add "Outline" to the plugin description to accommodate the apparently established terms
-  - Parser: Fix rare cases with a broken save&restore of settings
-  - ProgramParser: Add BEGIN tag recognition like FIXME/TODO

 Older release notes can you find below.